 The first time I visited Denman Island I knew within days that it was special.

-Like with people, some places you just click with straight away and Denman Island was one of those places for me.
-It is one of my favourite places in the world, along with nearby Vancouver, and somewhere that I left a piece of my heart.
+Like with people, some places you just click with straight away, and Denman Island was one of those places for me.
+It is one of my favorite places in the world, along with nearby Vancouver, and somewhere that I left a piece of my heart.

 Denman Island is a small island located in British Columbia’s Northern Gulf Islands.
 Home to a small and close-knit community, Denman Island is abundant in natural beauty with stands of temperate rainforest and a rocky shoreline teeming with life.

 Nature was flourishing, at its peak, when last time it felt like things were shutting down for winter.
 The light was different, the air was different.
-I couldn’t wait to get back there after visiting Hornby to explore this other side to an island I loved.
+Everything felt lighter.

-I hadn’t been able to get hold of my friend David so I decided to spend a night at the Earth Club Factory Guesthouse.
+As I had arrived a day early, I hadn’t been able to get hold of my friend David so I decided to spend a night at the Denman Island Guesthouse and Hostel.
 I had my own little cabin in the backyard of the main house.

 I felt a great weight ease off me as I took off my bags and placed them on the dusty wooden floor.
 Leaving Hornby Island early had been the best decision I could have made.

 The guesthouse was rustic and peaceful, perfectly in sync with the Denman Island vibe.
 I went for a walk through the tiny town center which is made up of a cafe, a general store, a hardware store, a church, an art gallery, and the school.
 Everything you need.